steve-westwood/steve-westwood.github.io/_posts/2019-05-09-circleci-machine-executor-configured-for-android.md

             BASH_ENV: envrc
         machine:
             enabled: true
+        steps:
+            - checkout
 ```

 The main software we need is the Android Studio SDK to build the App.
-At current time of writing the SDK version is v28 (Android 9 API), and the download of the SDK tools can be found (on the Android Studio downloads page)[https://developer.android.com/studio/#downloads].
+At current time of writing the SDK version is v28 (Android 9 API), and the download of the SDK tools can be found [on the Android Studio downloads page](https://developer.android.com/studio/#downloads).

 > As an aside I can see that you used to be able to download these tools using the **apt** utility, so I'm expecting the method of getting these tools to chnage in the future as Google changes it mind over the best delivery mechanism.